RedBucketRealty/Planning/business_requirements.md

 - A service to track future payments.
 - A service to track usage, reviews, and help desk tickets related to 3rd party services.
 - A service for 3rd party service partners to interface and communicate.
+- A service to automate concierge tasks for valued customers.

 ### Customer fulfillment